hazlamahedich/strike2/README.md

 - Tailwind CSS with shadcn/ui components
 - Supabase client for authentication and data access
 - Modern React patterns with hooks and context
+- Standardized mock data implementation for development and testing

 ### DevOps & Infrastructure
 - Docker for containerization